 Preference Description On drag and drop of files By default, files will be copied when dragged and dropped.
 The other options are that they will be either moved or linked.
 Content tab location The Content tab location is automatic by default.
 The other options are to the left and at the top.
 This applies to the tabs in the Content Area, not the Content Area itself.
 Update displayed content on hover This preference is off by default.
+Automatically start playback of media attachments When checked, attached video or sound files will automatically start playing when there associated thought is activated.
 Show details when selecting attachment to open This preference is off by default.
 Embedded browser for web links Web content will appear in TheBrain's built-in browser.
 This preference is on by default.
 Show attachments as a list Attachments will show in the same area instead of on separate tabs within the Content Area.
 This preference is off by default.